iddan/react-native-canvas/README.md

+# Unmaintained
+This module was developed as an experiment and isn't intended to be used in production.
+If you would like to do development on a module worthy of replacing this module on npm, please don't hesitate to get in touch and we can work out transferring this name to you.

 # react-native-canvas

 A canvas view for React Native.
 This module is currently in the very early stages of development.
 The code for this is pretty primitive right now.
 We `.toString()` the `render` method and write HTML into the DOM of the WebView.
 While this is acceptable, it prevents true interaction with the canvas.
 I'd like eventually to be able to maintain a reference to the canvas from within the React Native app.